thorian93/ansible-role-nextcloud/README.md

 Configure Backups for Nextcloud.

     nextcloud_web_dir: "/var/www/nextcloud"

-Define the webroot of Nextcloud.

     nextcloud_data_dir: "/var/www/nextcloud/data"

+Define directories for Nextcloud.
-Define the data directory.
-It is recommended to put this outside the web root.
+**It is recommended to put the data directory outside of the web root.**
+*The web root is configurable but currently only supports residing in `/var/www`.
+Putting the application outside of `/var/www` won't work currently!
+This does however not affect the data directory.*

     nextcloud_php_options:
       - line: "post_max_size = 4G"